MickoyBanton/weather-app/README.md

 1. Enter the name of the city in the input field.
 2. Click the "Submit" button.
 3. The weather details for the specified city will be displayed below the form.

+# Notes
+Replace YOUR_API_KEY with your actual OpenWeatherMap API key.